princemuel/princemuel.com/app/pages/legal/privacy-policy.md

 Privacy Policy, do not hesitate to contact us at <vansomecsam@gmail.com>.
-This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in princemuel.com.
+This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in princemuel.netlify.app.
 This policy is not applicable to any information collected offline or via channels other than this website